glk1001/glk1001.github.io/README.md

 NOTE: Will not work on Android 10+ - Google changed permissions making it very difficult for apps to execute binaries.

+NEW in 1.3.8: Added setting to turn off Spotify normalization (default on).
+"Off" will make tracks play louder.

 Source code at: https://github.com/glk1001/plugin.audio.spotify

 ### <u>Goom++ Visualization Add-on</u>